josdejong/mathjs/poly/read.md

 **isPolynomial**
 ================
 **Syntax:**  _isPolynomial (expr [, obj] )_
-Function to check is expression is a polynomial expression.
+Function to check is expression is a polynomial expression

 **Parameters**
 `expr` - string or expression tree  _(input)_